Pelargonium album J.J.A v.d.Walt

 The inflorescence is a flowering branch of several pseudo-umbels.
 Unbranched peduncle is 25–55 mm long, and terminates into a pseudo-umbel of 4–9(–15) flowers each.
 Involucral bracts are ovate, acute, membranous and covered with long, soft hairs.
 The pedicel is 3–12 mm long, with a thin covering of hair.
 The hypanthium is 9–20 mm long, distinctively thickened at the base and covered with long and short glandular hairs.
 The 5 sepals are apple-green with a white margin and vary from lanceolate to ovate.
 The petals are white, often with carmine markings.

-Flowering is from June to November, reaching a peak in September.
+Flowering is in winter to early summer (from June to November), reaching a peak in spring (September).

-Pelargonium album has a status of R (Rare) (Raimondo et al. 2009).
+Pelargonium album has a status of Rare (Raimondo et al. 2009).
 It is believed that some subpopulations may have been lost due to forestry activities in the areas around Pilgrim’s Rest.
 The population is currently not suspected to be in decline, as there is no forestry-expansion.

 Distribution and habitat